 In summary, the use of the Integrated Population Registration System (IPRS) in Kenya for identity verification purposes is aimed at reducing the risk of identity fraud and improving security.
 The system is widely used by various organizations to verify the identity of individuals, including financial institutions, government agencies, and electoral bodies.

-How to check out identity verification Status in Kenya
+How to Verify identity Verification Status in Kenya

 How to Check ID Status in Kenya?